FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Learning how to train your puppy isn't just about knowing the right commands, or what type of tools or treats to use.

-This may sound obvious, but it's easy to assume that all puppies and dogs are the same - and of course they are in a very basic, biological way.
+This may sound obvious, but it's easy to assume that all puppies and dogs are the same.

-If you're wondering exactly how to train your puppy, bear in mind that although the basic principles of training will work for almost any dog, your own little furball is an individual and you will need to take some time to learn exactly how he behaves and responds.
+Because although the basic principles of puppy training will work for any breed..... your own little furball is an individual and you will need to take some time to learn exactly how he behaves and responds.

-Training a puppy takes patience and commitment, from both you and your pooch!
+Training a puppy takes time, patience and commitment.

 There's more than one method of puppy training, but the principles are the same....

-Whether it's house training, crate training or obedience puppy, you'll find that your pup is very eager to please you, and that he'll try hard to do what you want.... even though at first he will fail a lot of the time!
+Whether it's house training, crate training or teaching basic obedience commands, you'll find that your pup is very eager to please you, and that he'll try hard to do what you want.... even though at first he will fail a lot of the time!
 Just remember that he's a baby and be patient but consistent.

 Puppies learn through repetition, but they have very short attention spans, so it's best to have several short training sessions every day (around 3 - 5 minutes each time for an 8 week old pup), rather than one long one.